tygamvrelis/oil_lamp/README.md

-> oil_lamp is a repository for the embedded system aboard a DHR gimballed oil lamp that has been modified and augmented into a recording and proprietary playback device.
+> oil_lamp is a repository for the embedded systems controlling a DHR gimballed oil lamp that has been modified and augmented into a recording and proprietary playback device.
 The Gimballed Oil Lamp Wave Recording and Playback Device (GOLWRPD: *Goldwrapped*: Goldie for short) is a cultural apparatus to gather non-cultural information.

 Goldie has two modes: